StilgarISCA/ClassicArcadeProjects/_posts/2016-06-14-keep-it-simple.md

 After ordering more equipment, when I sat down to do the work, it was a bit too overwhelming for me.
 Immediately, I noticed that I was going to need even more gear.
 I'm sure I could pull it off, but I didn't want to go much further down this road because it'd take up too much of my precious, limited time and I wanted to spend more time building out the game then trying to solve this problem.

 Looking over the parts and equipment on my workbench, I quickly recognized that I violated the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
-Looking back over my notes, I went to a simple, but elegant solution that I had dismissed earlier because for some reason it seemed wasteful to me.
+Going back over my notes, I went to a simple, but elegant solution that I had dismissed earlier because for some reason it seemed wasteful to me.

 Mathias Kunter uses a simple USB cellphone backup power brick combined with a cheap ethernet switch (I had some sort of mental problem using a switch this way).
 When the switch loses power, some custom software detects when the ethernet drops out (or comes on) and can execute batch scripts.
 You can read all about it at his project site: [http://raspi-ups.appspot.com/en/index.jsp](http://raspi-ups.appspot.com/en/index.jsp).